< Previous standard ^ Up a level ^ Next standard >

 ISO/IEC 27046 — Information technology — Big data security and privacy — Implementation guidelines [DRAFT]

-This standard is intended to help organizations implement the processes described in ISO/IEC 27045 in order to ensure the security and privacy of big data.
+This standard is intended to help organisations implement the processes described in ISO/IEC 27045 in order to ensure the security and privacy of big data.

 Scope and purpose